raghav-wd/dsa/CheatSheets/Three.js.md

 EnvironmentMap - uses 6 images that is px, nx, py, ny, pz and nz.

+## Shaders
+Attributes - Different property for all the vertices.
+Uniforms - Same property for all the vertices.

+Fragment is like pixel but for shaders.

+It requires a lot of data.

+There are two types of shaders, vertex and fragment.

+Why use?
+Are simple and performant, we can wave a plane and add custom-post processing.

 ## Notes

 - Avoid initializing same multiple material and texture.